 Finding Legal Assistance

 There are limited legal resources to assist student loan borrowers, but some options do exist.
 There are organizations in every state and most communities which provide free legal help to people whose incomes fall below certain amounts.
-Many of these programs are funded by the Legal Services Corporation (LSC).
-Borrowers can find out more by looking up LSC’s web site or by calling (202) 295-1500.
+This is not an exhaustive list.

-- Baltimore, MD: Civil Justice, Inc.
+- Maryland: Civil Justice, Inc. (Baltimore)

-- Minneapolis, MN: Mid-Minnesota Legal Aid
+- Minnesota: Mid-Minnesota Legal Aid (Minneapolis)

 If you cannot find a legal services organization in your area, try asking a local social services or consumer protection agency for referrals.
 LawHelp.org also helps low and moderate income people find free legal aid referrals.
 Court clerks often have information about legal services programs as well.